 Whether or not it’s wise to accept a settlement offer depends on several factors.
 These factors include the severity of your injury (best determined after reaching the state of maximum medical improvement), the strength of your medical evidence, your financial situation, and how long you are willing to wait for the claim to unfold.
 If the settlement offer is good enough and you need money urgently, then it may be worth accepting a lower amount to avoid the hassle and time it takes to undergo a workers’ comp hearing.
 However, if the insurance company is not offering a fair amount, it may be worth going through a hearing and fighting to receive fair compensation.

-The best way to ensure fair compensation is to work with an experienced California workers’ compensation lawyer.
+The best way to ensure fair compensation is to work with an experienced Pasadena workers’ compensation lawyer.
 Determining whether to accept a one-time settlement versus weekly claim benefits can be complex, especially without knowing how to accurately calculate a fair settlement.
 A workers’ compensation lawyer understands California workers’ comp law intricacies and knows how to negotiate with insurance companies.

 There are two types of workers’ compensation settlements in California: compromise and release, and stipulated findings and award.

 When agreeing to a compromise and release settlement, you agree to close out your workers’ comp case permanently in exchange for a lump-sum payment.
 You will receive payment upfront and avoid going to a workers’ comp hearing.
 However, if your condition worsens, you will be unable to reopen your case to receive further compensation to cover any future expenses.